udipbohara/udipbohara.github.io/index.md

 ---

 ## About Me
 I am a Graduate student studying Master of Science in Data Science at Mercyhurst University.
 I am currently the Graduate Research and Teaching Assistant for the Department of Data Science and Cyber Security.
-I am well versed in Statistical and Machine Learning concepts/algorithms and am perpetually developing my skills as a Data Scientist to tackle end-to-end real-world/business problems.
+I am well versed in Statistical and Machine Learning concepts/algorithms and am perpetually developing my skills as a Data Scientist to tackle real-world/business problems.
+I enjoy deep domain and mathematical/machine-learning research  to build robust end-to-end models.

 My undergraduate work was focused around Statistical Modeling and Hypothesis Testing whereas my graduate work has been focused on Machine Learning and Predictive modeling.